 Use in Ayurveda

-In addition to having a long history in Traditional Chinese Medicine, acupressure is also utilized in Ayurvedic Medicine.
-Ayurvedic acupressure is also called Marma therapy and it can be defined as an ancient Indian practice that uses the manipulation of subtle energy (prana) in the body with the intention of supporting the body’s healing process.
-Prana in ayurveda is like qi or chi in TCM.
-Marma therapy uses 107 acupressure points, which are believed to be access points to the entire body as well as the mind and consciousness.
-(3)
+In addition to having a long history in Traditional Chinese Medicine, acupressure is also utilized in Ayurvedic medicine.
+Ayurvedic acupressure is also called Marma therapy, and it can be defined as an ancient Indian practice that uses the manipulation of subtle energy (prana) in the body with the intention of supporting the body’s healing process.

 What is an acupressure point?